 5. Drinking Sports Drinks

 People who actively participate in sports tend to drink sports drinks in considerably large quantities.
 Sports drinks contain sugars and carbs that are meant to replace carbohydrates lost during exercise.
 Actually, keeping the body well-hydrated with water is adequate and sports drinks are not necessary.
-Many studies have found that evidence for
+Many studies have found that evidence for the benefits of sports drinks is insufficient.

 Unless you’re an endurance athlete exercising intensely or for an extended period, you mostly will not need the electrolytes (sodium and potassium) from energy drinks.
 Drinking sports drinks in excess can result in a surge of calories, sugars, and even chemicals from artificial sweeteners.